 The reason to add lime to lawn is that most soils are naturally acidic and become more so as alkaline nutrients leach out of them or get used by plants.
 To keep the soil at the right pH levels, it helps to add alkalizing lime to your grass.
 Lime offers the following advantages to your lawn.

 - It helps it grow healthier and more vibrant.

 - Lime keeps acid-loving moss and weeds away.

 - It helps fertilizer function, which won’t happen on soil that is too acidic.

 If you have seen certain signs of an unhealthy lawn, such as an abundance of moss and weeds, ineffective fertilizer, or sickly looking grass, you probably need to add lime.
 The good news is you can add lime to the lawn any time of year; so if your grass is suffering, don’t wait.
 However, as a routine maintenance step, it is best to add lime in the fall.
 Winter weather helps to work the lime into the soil most effectively.

 How to Add Product to Your Yard

-While you can take a rigid mathematical approach when you add lime to lawn, you can also take a more laid-back approach.
+While you can take a rigid mathematical approach with the process, you can also take a more laid-back approach.
 We recommend roughly 25 pounds per 1,000 square feet of lawn space until your lawn seems to be responding.
 This will look like fewer weeds, less moss, brighter color, and increased response to fertilizer.
-At that point, you can start using slightly less lime during your annual maintenance if it’s enough, or you can add more if you still need the full amount.
+At that point, you can start using slightly less lime during your annual maintenance.
+Or, you can add more if you still need the full amount.

-If you would like expert help when you add lime to lawn, call (678) 648-2556 to reach our professional lawn care service in Nashville, TN to reach our friendly team at Think Green.
+For expert help, call (678) 648-2556 to reach our professional lawn care service in Nashville, TN to reach our friendly team at Think Green.
 We are glad to help you create a regular lawn maintenance routine that keeps your grass happy and healthy year-round.